-The treasury yield curve explained: Factors shaping the curve has been added to your bookmarks.
+The treasury yield curve explained: Factors shaping the curve has been saved

 Several factors shape the treasury yield curve—monetary policy, inflation expectations, investor preferences, and macroeconomic influences from around the world.